neythonstreitz/encor-problem-sets/README.md

 The exam itself consists of multiple choice, drag & drop, and hands-on lab questions.
 It will behoove you to read the **[exam topics](https://learningnetwork.cisco.com/s/encor-exam-topics)** closely to get a sense of the level of depth required for each topic.

+> ### Tip: Verbs matter!
+>
-Topics starting with **Configure**, **Troubleshoot**, or **Verify** are likely to require configuration-level knowledge, whereas **Explain**, for instance, is more likely to appear as a multiple choice or drag & drop question.
+> Topics starting with **Configure**, **Troubleshoot**, or **Verify** are likely to require configuration-level knowledge, whereas **Explain**, for instance, is more likely to appear as a multiple choice or drag & drop question.

-However, keep in mind that while some topics may not show up as labs, you may still encounter configuration files or show commands as part of a multiple choice question.
+Keep in mind that while some topics may not show up as labs, you may still encounter configuration files or show commands as part of a multiple choice question.
-That is to say, as much as possible... lab, lab, lab!
+That is to say, as much as possible... **lab, lab, lab!**

 ## What's in a lab?